winnieywl/econometrics/README.md

 ## **Grading**

 There will be a number of quizzes, homeworks, a midterm, and a final.
-Attendance will be taken at the beginning of class (late arrival will be counted as ½ an absence), and will count for 5% of the grade.
-Homeworks will count for 20%, the midterm, 35%, and the final, 40%.
-There may be some quizzes, which will count for 10% of the grade each.
+Attendance will be taken at the beginning of class (late arrival will be counted as ½ an absence), and will count for 5% of the grade.  `Homeworks` will count for 20%, the `midterm`, 35%, and the `final`, 40%.
+There may be some `quizzes`, which will count for 10% of the grade each.
 If there are quizzes, the other portions of the grade will be adjusted.

 Letter grades for the entire course will be given as follows:
 |Grade|Letter Grade|